Morgan Summerlin: Mom Pleads Guilty To Allowing Men To Rape Her Young Daughters In Exchange For Money, Drugs

-Morgan Summerlin is facing decades behind bars after the mother pleaded guilty to arranging for her 5- and 6-year-old girls to be raped by an elderly man in exchange for money she used to buy drugs.
+Morgan Summerlin is facing decades behind bars after the mother pleaded guilty to arranging for her 5- and 6-year-old girls to be raped by elderly men in exchange for money and drugs.

 The Georgia mother pleaded guilty to the charges this week in a case that has generated nationwide attention.
-According to the Fulton County District Attorney’s Office, Summerlin drove her two young children to the homes of two different men, who molested the girls and raped one of them, leaving her bleeding from her vagina.
+According to the Fulton County District Attorney’s Office, Summerlin drove her two young children to the homes of two different men who molested and raped the girls, leaving one with injuries to her vagina.

 As the office noted, a 78-year-old named Richard Office paid $100 to Morgan Summerlin to molest and rape the young girls, and sometimes would give Summerlin drugs as well.
 The 25-year-old mother also took the girls to the home of Alfredo Trejo, who also raped and molested the girls.

-Both Trejo and Office have already been convicted on charges of rape, child molestation, trafficking a person for sexual servitude.
+Both Trejo and Office have already been convicted on charges of rape, child molestation, and trafficking a person for sexual servitude.
 Office was sentenced to life in prison without the possibility of parole, while Trejo was sentenced to 25 years in prison followed by life on probation.

 The grandmother of the victims, Teresa Davidson, also pleaded guilty to a charge of cruelty to children for failing to protect the girls after they disclosed the abuse to her.
 She was sentenced to five years in prison.